RostakaGmfun/rostakagmfun.github.io/index.md

 I do not pretend to be a generalist, but I like to consider the whole hardware and software stack when working on a project and make interesting obsevations about it.

-This blog is meant to be a summary of what I've learned so far in the world of software engineering.
+This blog was initially meant to be a summary of what I've learned so far in the world of software engineering, but tends to be updated with new contant very rarely, so don't judge it too strictly.
-I am always open to discussion and will be glad to know your opinions about my writing.

 This blog uses slightly modified [jekyll-minimal-theme](https://github.com/henrythemes/jekyll-minimal-theme).